-After analyzing the level of explosive activities conducted during Phase II, the Navy identified that some explosive sources were incorrectly classed into bins with greater net explosive weights (see Appendix A,

-Navy Activity Descriptions, for a discussion of bins) than actually is present in the munition.
-For example, 20-millimeter rounds were considered in bin E1 during Phase II, but have less than 0.1 pounds of net explosive weight (defined as bin EO), and are therefore analyzed qualitatively (instead of quantitatively) for Phase III.
+After analyzing the level of explosive activities conducted during Phase II, the Navy identified that some explosive sources were incorrectly classed into bins with greater net explosive weights than are actually present in the munitions (see Section 3.0.3.3.2.1, Explosions in Water, for a discussion of explosive classification bins).
+For example, 20-millimeter rounds were considered in bin E1 during Phase II, but have less than 0.1 pound of net explosive weight (defined as bin E0) and are, therefore, analyzed qualitatively instead of quantitatively for Phase III.
 Additionally in Phase II, munitions within the same category were all analyzed with the highest net explosive weight for all munitions in that category.
-For example, most bombs were analyzed as bin E12 (to account for the largest potential for environmental impact), whereas many fall within bins E9 and E10.
+For example, most bombs were analyzed as bin E12 to account for the largest potential for environmental impact, whereas many fall within bins E9 and E10.
 For Phase III, munitions were divided into more appropriate bins based on current and anticipated weapon inventory.
 Due to the re-binning of multiple munitions, comparing the use of a single bin or type of explosive (similar to the comparison above for sonar) is not prudent.
 Figure 2.5-4 provides the change in explosive use per bin for all training activities between the 2013-2018 permitted level and the two action alternatives.